timeipert/MonodiKit/Readme.md

-# Foobar
+# Monodkit

-Foobar is a Python library for dealing with word pluralization.
+A Python library for the analysis and processing of medieval chant documents.

 ## Installation